 Brook Building, BB119

 +44 (0) 1772 89 2781

-Since qualifying as a Sports Therapist in 2008 Jill has worked in professional rugby union for Wharfedale RUFC and Yorkshire Counties RFU.
-She completed her MSC in 2012.
-She has experience in lecturing Sports Therapy at UCLan.
+Since qualifying as a Sports Therapist in 2008 Jill has worked in professional rugby union for Wharfedale RUFC and Yorkshire Counties RFU, France U20’s World Cup.
+She completed her MSc in 2012.
+She has experience in lecturing on the BSc Sports Therapy, MSc Football Science and Rehabilitation, Masters by Research and PhD supervision at UCLan.

 Jill qualified from the University of Central Lancashire in 2008 with a first class honours degree in Sports Therapy.
 She further completed her MSc (by Research) in 2012 thesis entitled; An investigation into the influence of athletic taping on the postures of female equine riders during sitting trot.
 Working alongside elite dressage and show jumping riders through links with Myerscough Equine Department.
 Jill has published research in the area of postural characteristics in elite dressage riders.